minhae0516/new-firefly-forward_v2/README.md

 # Forward Control for Firefly Project

-This codes are for the forward control of firefly project.
+These codes are for the forward control of the firefly project.

+The code is working with a later version that Torch ver.
+1.2.0 and Python ver.
+3.7.
+Besides, to use the same path setup as this code to store data, try to build the folder `new-firefly-forward_v2-data` at the same level as the folder that includes the codes.
+In order words, this set of codes `new-firefly-forward_v2` and `new-firefly-forward_v2-data` should be located at the same path level.
+The folder `new-firefly-forward_v2-data` should includes two folders `new-firefly-forward_v2-data/trained_agent` and `new-firefly-forward_v2-data/data`.
+You can also change the code to change where to store data.

 The agent learns the game (i.e., firefly project) based on off-policy model-based reinforcement learning.
 More specifically, the agent is allowed to have only partial observation of the environment, and